INDIVIDUAL HERBS

 Zhi Ke

-Headache, fever, and dry non-productive cough from External Warm-Dryness disorders
+Headache, fever and a dry non-productive cough from External Warm-Dryness disorders.

-Cough with profuse sputum, nasal obstruction and a hoarse voice
+Coughing with profuse sputum, nasal obstruction and a hoarse voice.

 Sm.
 Platycladi